-Section 4 Standard program duration; scope of the program; internationalization
+Section 4 Standard program duration; scope of the program

-- (1) The standard duration of the Master's program is four semesters.
-In compliance with the European Credit Transfer System (ECTS), students are awarded a total of 120 credits (section 12).
-The standard duration of the program includes the examination period. - (2) The program is segmented into individual modules.
-See section 23 and the curriculum (annex) for details on the program structure. - (3) Students are enrolled in the program's first semester each winter semester.
+(1) The standard duration of the Master's program is two semesters.
+In compliance with the European Credit Transfer System (ECTS), students are awarded a total of 60 credits (section 12).
+The standard duration of the program includes the examination period.

+(2) The program is segmented into individual modules.
+See section 23 for details on the program structure.

+(3) Students are enrolled in the program's first semester each winter semester.